Leeds Zoological and Botanical Gardens

 Leeds Zoological and Botanical Gardens, also known as Headingley Zoo and later Leeds Royal Gardens, was open between 1840 and 1858 in Headingley, Leeds, West Yorkshire, approximately two miles out of the city centre and covering the area now occupied by Cardigan Road.
-It was established following an idea by Dr Disney Thorpe, designed by William Billinton, a Wakefield architect, and built by public subscription during the 1830s.
+It was established following an idea by Dr Disney Thorpe, designed by the Wakefield architect William Billinton, and built by public subscription during the 1830s.

 The zoo was never particularly successful; only part of the envisioned landscape plan was built and it remained in debt for the whole of its existence.
 The Gardens closed for the first time in December 1848 but were auctioned and then operated for a further ten years before final closure.
 The site was redeveloped for the construction of Cardigan Road and large villas.
-There are very few traces of the zoo and gardens now, but remaining artefacts include the Bear Pit, much of the original stone perimeter wall along Chapel Lane, which are both Grade II listed, and many mature trees in what are now private gardens.
+There are very few traces of the zoo and gardens now, but remaining artefacts include the Bear Pit, much of the original stone perimeter wall along Chapel Lane, which are both Grade II listed, and many mature trees in what are now private residential gardens.

 History

 Founding

 Following the industrialisation of England, the newly-dense cities and towns such as Leeds began to find problems with a lack of green spaces for their expanding populations to recreate in.
 The learned and political classes feared this would lead to increased pursuits like alcohol and gambling, and began to see a risk to public order.
 It was in these circumstances that the 1833 Select Committee on Public Walks was convened by Parliament to look into the availability of public parks and gardens.
 One of the people who gave evidence to the committee was the industrialist and Headingley resident John Marshall, who stated that in Leeds, a town which now had a population of 72,000, Woodhouse Moor, Holbeck Moor and Hunslet Moor were the only public open spaces.
 The recommendation of the select committee was that all towns should build walks at their fringes, funded either by rates or, like many projects of the time, by voluntary subscription.
-This recommendation was not adopted by Leeds Corporation, but with inter-city rivalries of such concern in the era - botanical gardens were being opened in Sheffield, Liverpool, Manchester and Birmingham - individuals within the elite saw the opportunity for a private venture in Leeds.
+This recommendation was not adopted by Leeds Corporation, but with inter-city rivalries of such concern in the era – botanical gardens were being opened in Sheffield, Liverpool, Manchester and Birmingham – individuals within the elite saw the opportunity for a private venture in Leeds.

 The idea to establish a pleasure park was proposed in 1836 by Dr Disney Thorpe, a physician at Leeds General Infirmary, who held the vision of inspiring people to spend their leisure time in the fresh country air.
 In a letter to the Leeds Mercury on 24 December 1836, he wrote: